MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/map/pins.md

 Tapping elsewhere on the map closes the information window.

 The [`Pin`](xref:Xamarin.Forms.Maps.Pin) class defines a `MarkerClicked` event, which is fired when a `Pin` is tapped.
 It's not necessary to handle this event to display the information window.
-Instead, this event should only be handled when there's a requirement to be notified that a specific pin has been tapped.
+Instead, this event should be handled when there's a requirement to be notified that a specific pin has been tapped.

 The [`Pin`](xref:Xamarin.Forms.Maps.Pin) class also defines a `InfoWindowClicked` event that's fired when an information window is tapped.
 This event should be handled when there's a requirement to be notified that a specific information window has been tapped.